jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 # Adaptable React ag-Grid

-Repository for AdapTable React ag-Grid Wrapper ((adaptable-react-aggrid)
+Repository for AdapTable React ag-Grid Wrapper (adaptable-react-aggrid)

 The React Wrapper allows you to install, instantiate and reference AdapTable using ag-Grid in a "React-friendly" manner.

-## Upgrade guide
+## Upgrade Guide

 Version 6 of AdapTable has introduced many new functionality and upgrades and also some new ways of interacting with the product.